thomasp85/patchwork/README.md

 ![](man/figures/README-unnamed-chunk-10-1.png)

+> Note that parenthesis is required in the former case due to higher precedence of the `*` operator.
+The latter case is the most common so it has deserved the easiest use.

 This is all it does for now, but stay tuned as more functionality is added, such as collapsing guides, etc...